 Sec.
-2104 Annual Leave Redemption: An employee may request to receive pay in lieu of up to forty (40) hours per calendar year of Annual Leave.
-Effective July 1, 2010, an employee may request to receive pay in lieu of up to eighty (80) hours (160 hours upon approval of the agency/department head) per calendar year of Annual Leave.
+2104 Pay In Lieu of Annual Leave: Effective beginning the first pay period of calendar year 2024, an employee who accrues Annual Leave may elect to receive pay in lieu of up to eighty (80) hours (160 hours upon approval of the agency/department head) per calendar year of Annual Leave.